EU, US, UK to exclude some Russian banks from SWIFT | DW | 26.02.2022

 "All of these measures will significantly harm [Russian President Vladimir] Putin's ability to finance his war and they will have a severely eroding impact on his economy," she said.
 "Putin embarked on a path aiming to destroy Ukraine, but what he is also doing in fact is destroying the future of his own country."

-Ukraine's Prime Minister Denys Shmygal took to Twitter to thank the countries for the latest round of financial sanctions imposed on Russia.
+Ukrainian Prime Minister Denys Shmygal took to Twitter to thank the countries for the latest round of financial sanctions.

-The move was made possible after Germany dropped opposition to kicking Russia out of the SWIFT.
+The move was made possible after Germany dropped opposition to kicking Russia out of the SWIFT system.
+Berlin had been reluctant to take that step because it could also have a negative impact on Germany's economy.

 In an apparent concession to Berlin, the Western powers agreed that the ban would only apply to selected banks.